sheinhtetsai99/oct-tf-idf-legacy/README.md

-# Deployment Guide on AI Core
+# Deployment Guide on AI Core for TF-IDF classifier

 ## Deploy models on AI-Core (legacy and non-legacy)
 1. Ensure that you are logged into internal docker registry on CLI